 In the winter, my feet get chilly and the skin gets dry, so I use this foot soak as part of a three-step routine to pamper my feet.
-Three EASY steps, I might add.
-Soak using the recipe below, then use a foot scrub to remove the rough skin, and finally, moisturize with foot balm.
+Three EASY steps, I might add…here’s what I do:

 Here is a little video showing just how easy it is to make this soothing foot soak.
 For detailed instructions, scroll down.